• Skip to primary navigation

 Converting The StringBuilder Object to a String

-Never fear if you need to change your StringBuilder object into a regular ol’ string!
+Never fear if you need to change your StringBuilder object into a regular old string!
 The StringBuilder class provides a method, StringBuilder.toString(), which does just that.

 The StringBuilder class is useful for storing mutable elements.
 This saves memory because no extra memory is used after updating the StringBuilder sequence.

-One of the main reasons is StringBuilder is not thread-safe which means When multiple threads can access a StringBuilder object, it increases performance because no thread has to wait for their turn for a particular operation.
+One of the main reasons is that StringBuilder is not thread-safe.
+When multiple threads can access a StringBuilder object, it increases performance because no thread has to wait for its turn for a particular operation.

-Yes, StringBuilder is efficient because due to the mutable and non-thread-safe property of the StringBuilder.
+Yes, StringBuilder is efficient due to its mutable and non-thread-safe properties.

 Which is better: StringBuilder or String?: